Irrational Loyalty & The Alchemy of a Cult Brand

 The Who On Stage, 1967 New York

-As we continue to navigate the world in the post-COVID era, the systems and institutions we previously lived within don’t fit the territory we’re gradually entering.
+As we continue to navigate the world through its various eras and ages (post-COVID, post-Truth, cultural stasis, cowboy fever), the systems and institutions we previously lived within don’t fit the territory we’re entering.
 So they’re shifting.
 Guided by those with gravitas, who are no longer emperors, priests or politicians but influencers, entrepreneurs and logos.

 To misquote Karl Marx: brands are the opium of the people.